 Router(config)# router bgp 100

-With this configuration, all incoming routes from the 1.1.1.1 neighbor will be checked against the distribute-list before being accepted into the BGP table.
+With this configuration, all outgoing routes to the 1.1.1.1 neighbor will be checked against the distribute-list before being advertised.
+For incoming routes, substitute `out` with `in`.

 BGP Filtering Best Practices for using distribute-lists: